 Lightsong sighed.
 “You’re not going to give me a lecture about how even my inaction affects politics, are you?”

 Llarimar paused.
 “Perhaps.
-You are a part of things--and even staying in bed produces effects.
+You are a part of the workings of this kingdom--and you produce effects even if you stay in bed.
 If you do nothing, then the problems are as much your fault as if you had caused them.”

 “No,” Lightsong said.
 “No, I think you’re wrong.
 If I don’t do anything, then at least I can’t be blamed for causing problems.
 I can’t ruin things.
 Sure, I can let them go wrong, but that’s not the same thing.
 It really isn’t, no matter what people say.”